aws/aws-eks-best-practices/content/cost_optimization/cfm_framework.md

 * Choose the best purchasing option, e.g. on-demand instances vs Spot instances.
 * Adapt as services evolve: as AWS services evolve, the way to efficiently use those services may change.
 Be willing to adapt to account for these changes.

-Since these activities are operational, they are highly dependent on your environment’s characteristics.
+Since these activities are operational, they are highly dependent on your environment's characteristics.
 Ask yourself, what are the main drivers of costs?
 What business value do your different environments provide?
 What purchasing options and infrastructure choices, e.g. instance family types, are best suited for each environment?

 Below is a prioritized list of the most common cost drivers for EKS clusters: